algorithmiaio/dev-center/_pages/algorithm-development/languages/javascript.md

 {% highlight python %}
 {"words": ['It', 'was', 'a', 'quiet', 'night', 'in', 'the', 'Shovel']}
 {% endhighlight %}

-When you are creating an algorithm be mindful of the data types you require from the user and the output you return to them.
-Our advice is to create algorithms that allow for a few different input types such as a file, a sequence or a URL.
-{: .notice-info}

 ### Calling Other Algorithms and Managing Data